Family Camp 2014

 Jewish Life and Celebration

 Lifeguards will be on staff during Family Camp.
-The Lake and Pool are open only when lifeguards are present.
+The Lake and Pool are open only when lifeguards are present and weather permits.

 You will be housed in camper cabins.
 These cabins are open buildings with bathrooms and hot showers inside.
 The bunk beds and single beds have foam mattresses.
 You can expect to share a cabin with 1 other family.
 There also options to camp or upgrade to a private cabin.
 Meals and general gatherings will take place in our Dining Hall.
 (Limited space is available for those who need facilities close to the Dining Hall.)